 MAC stands for Managed Assigned Counsel.
-The MAC office will primarily function as a reestablishment of the current system for managing court appointments between court appointed (or panel) attorneys.
-Currently, court appointments for misdemeanor cases—in addition to qualifications for becoming panel attorneys—are determined by the Harris County Criminal Courts at Law judges.
-The MAC office will therefore exist as an independent entity within Harris County for the purposes of managing court appointments and determining qualifications for becoming panel attorneys.
-The MAC office will secondarily function as a support system for panel attorneys.
-Through our office, we plan to have attorneys on staff to assist panel attorneys with case coordination, litigation support, and trial skills progression.
-Additionally, we plan to have an immigration attorney on staff to assist panel attorneys with clients impacted by such issues; social workers on staff to assist with client needs apart from litigation as well as to provide mitigation assistance; and an investigator on staff to assist with outsourcing investigation to help with case theory development.
-Our MAC office will also provide internal training support for our panel attorneys.
+The MAC office primarily functions as a re-establishment of the previous court system for managing appointments of qualified attorneys to represent indigent clients accused of crimes.
+Prior to the creation of the MAC office, appointments for misdemeanor cases—in addition to qualifications for attorneys receiving said appointments—were determined by the Harris County Criminal Courts at Law judges.
+The MAC office was thereafter created to serve as an independent entity within Harris County for assuming this duty within the criminal justice system.
+The MAC office secondarily functions as a support system for MAC-appointed attorneys (referred to as court-appointed attorneys under the previous regime).
+Through our office, we have (resource) attorneys on staff to assist MAC-appointed attorneys with case coordination, client resources, litigation support, and skill development.
+Additionally, we have an immigration attorney on staff to assist MAC-appointed attorneys with clients impacted by such issues; social workers on staff to assist with client needs apart from litigation as well as to provide mitigation assistance; and an investigator on staff to assist with outsourcing investigation to help with case theory development.